 Stephanie Ellis Schlaifer is a poet and installation artist in St. Louis.
-She is the author of the poetry collection Cleavemark (BOAAT Press, 2016) and The Cloud Lasso (Penny Candy Books, 2019), her debut children’s book.
-She has an MFA in poetry from the Iowa Writers’ Workshop, and her poems and art have appeared in Best New Poets, Bomb Magazine, Georgia Review, Harvard Review, AGNI, The Offing, Denver Quarterly, LIT, Colorado Review, Washington Square, on the Poetry Foundation site, and elsewhere.
+She is the author of the poetry collections Well Waiting Room (Fordham University Press, 2021) and Cleavemark (BOAAT Press, 2016), as well as The Cloud Lasso (Penny Candy Books, 2019), a children’s book.
+She has an MFA in poetry from the Iowa Writers’ Workshop, and her poems and art have appeared in Bomb Magazine, Georgia Review, Harvard Review, Bennington Review, Iowa Review, AGNI, The Offing, Denver Quarterly, LIT, Colorado Review, Washington Square, on the Poetry Foundation site, and elsewhere.
 She frequently collaborates with other artists, most recently with Cheryl Wassenaar on the installation The Cabinet of Ordinary Affairs at the Des Lee Gallery.

 As a poet and installation artist, my work is preoccupied with the found and the sought.
 I investigate ideas of accumulation, both physically and metaphorically.
 In my poems, I am keenly concerned with the materiality of language—its origins, musicality, vernacular, and agendas.
 With a droll and sometimes plangent tone, I borrow from disparate, unremarkable sources—news broadcasts, medical reports, movie dialogue, pop songs, scripture, overheard conversations.
 I strive to create a sound and diction that establishes an intimacy with the reader, one that’s familiar, if unplaceable.